How to Prevent Common Running Injuries

 can increase your injury risk.
 If you have any significant health issues, you should

-discuss these with your doctor before you start to run.
+discuss these with your provider before you start to run.

-Warm up before your run and stretch after you run.
+Warm up before you run and stretch after you run.
 Doing so can prevent some of the most common injuries.
 It's most important to stretch

 Wear the correct shoes.
-Buying shoes at an athletic store, where a salesclerk can help you choose a shoe that
+Buy running shoes at an athletic store, where a sales clerk can help you choose a

-fits your foot type, can help prevent injuries.
+shoe that fits your foot type.
+This can help prevent injuries.

 The following injuries are common among runners: